-- 2 3 4 - Locate nest and treat where possible.
-Locate nest and treat where possible.
-Repair or recommend repairs to leaks and drainage as a condition of warranty.
-Improve or recommend improvements to ventilation underneath structures.
-Ensure or recommend subfloor areas be kept free of stored or waste timber.
-Application of PROTHOR treated zone to soil.
-Advice to property owner or manager, that disturbing the soil treated zone eg with subsequent additions, advarcing the most of the most reading the treatment indifferent unders cranelind ar other actions.
-5. 6. alterations or landscaping etc, may render the treatment ineffective unless reapplied or other actions - undertaken.
-Continuing efforts to locate and treat the colony in the nest if not eliminated before application of soil treated zone.
-Post-treatment inspection to confirm successful treatment.
+- 1. Locate nest and treat where possible. - 2.
+Repair or recommend repairs to leaks and drainage as a condition of warranty. - 3.
+Improve or recommend improvements to ventilation underneath structures. - 4.
+Ensure or recommend subfloor areas be kept free of stored or waste timber. - 5.
+Application of PROTHOR treated zone to soil. - 6.
+Advice to property owner or manager, that disturbing the soil treated zone eg with subsequent additions, alterations or landscaping etc, may render the treatment ineffective unless reapplied or other actions undertaken. - 7.
+Continuing efforts to locate and treat the colony in the nest if not eliminated before application of soil treated - 8.
+Post-treatment inspection to confirm successful treatment. - 9.
 Ongoing inspections, at least annually, as recommended by AS-3660 Series.
-7.

-The purpose of a non-repetient chemical soil treatment for termite control is to establish a continuous chemical treated zone (horizontal and/or vertical as required) between the structure and termite colonies in the soil.
+The purpose of a non-repellent chemical soil treatment for termite control is to establish a continuous chemical treated zone (horizontal and/or vertical as required) between the structure and termite colonies in the soil.
 The treated zone impedes and discourages concealed termite entry for the service period.
 A great deal of care needs to be taken to understand the construction of the building and to apply the spray solution in a manner which ensures a complete treated zone.
 If the treated zone is not complete or is breached, then concealed termite entry may occur.
 It is sometimes not possible to form a complete treated zone around an existing structure.
 In these cases other termite management options and/or more frequent inspections will be required.
-The purpose of a non-repellent chemical soil treatment for termite control is to establish a continuous